kirkhu/W_English_WRO2023_FE-Shinan-Fire-On-All-Cylinders/other/Controller Selection/README.md

 # <div align="center">Controller Selection </div>

+We have two controller options available: Jetson Nano and Raspberry Pi.
+Below is an introduction to these two controller options:

+### Introduction to Jetson Nano
+- Jetson Nano is a small single-board computer developed by NVIDIA, widely acclaimed for its high computational performance, high customizability, and open-source nature.
+- The hardware configuration of Jetson Nano includes a processor, memory, 4 USB ports, HDMI output, GPIO pins, and more.
+- It is suitable for various applications such as programming education in the field of education, smart home devices, autonomous vehicles, DIY projects, and more.
+This compact yet powerful microcomputer has become the preferred choice for electronics enthusiasts, students, and professionals alike.

+### Introduction to Raspberry Pi
+- Raspberry Pi is a small single-board computer launched by the Raspberry Pi Foundation in the UK, and it has gained widespread popularity due to its low cost, high customizability, and open-source nature.
+- The hardware configuration of Raspberry Pi includes a processor, memory, multiple USB ports, HDMI output, and GPIO pins.
+- It supports various operating systems such as Raspbian and Ubuntu, making it suitable for a wide range of applications, including educational programming, smart home devices, robotics, and DIY projects.
+This compact yet powerful microcomputer has become the top choice for electronics enthusiasts, students, and professionals alike.

+### Control Comparsion

-- We have two controller options, Jetson Nano and Raspberry Pi.
-There are significant differences between these two controllers, including factors such as size, Gflops (floating-point operations per second), CPU configuration, and more.
-Here is a comparison of the specifications for both:
+The two controllers, Jetson Nano and Raspberry Pi, have significant differences in terms of size, GFLOPs (GigaFlops, or billions of floating-point operations per second), CPU configurations, and more.
+Here is a specification comparison between the two:

 <div align=center>
 <table>